manishkharthik/tp/docs/UserGuide.md

 * Ensure the target `INDEX` is visible in your current view after any filters (e.g., after `find`).
 * Only students matching all keywords are shown; partial matches are not included.
 * If you intend to search by other fields (e.g., subject, class), use the appropriate command or filter.
+* The `find` command searches within the currently displayed list (current or archive) and only returns results from that list

 </div>